 Notes and substitutions

-- Pork Shoulder: It is an inexpensive cut that is perfect for feeding a crowd.
-The meat and collagen-rich connective tissue becomes tender and gelatinous after low and slow cooking.
+- Pork shoulder: It is an inexpensive cut that is perfect for feeding a crowd.
+The meat and collagen-rich connective tissue become tender and gelatinous after low and slow cooking.
 Pork butt, often sold without the skin, is a good substitute with sufficient marbling.
 Pork belly is full of flavor and texture, though very fatty.

 How to make this recipe

-Place 4 to 6 star anise and 2 bay leaves in a spice sachet (if available), then add them in.
+Place 4-6 star anise and 2 bay leaves in a spice sachet (if available), then add them in.
 Scrape the browned bits on the bottom and stir to combine.

 Braising is a cooking method that starts with searing meat or vegetables in oil and then slowly cooking them over low heat, either on the stovetop or in the oven.
 Unlike stewing where smaller pieces of meat are completely submerged in the liquid, braising involves a larger cut of meat simmering in a partial amount of liquid until fork-tender.